PharmaLedger-IMI/quorum-node-metrics-exporter/README.md

 You can import the Grafana Dashboard from [here](./docs/grafana_dashboard_peers_overview.json)

-Metrics are provided for current connected peers and for well known peers defined in the configuration.
+Metrics are provided for current connected peers and for well known peers defined in the configuration. *Note*: The company names in the screenshot below are artifical and no real names.

 ![Grafana Dashboard](./docs/grafana_dashboard_peers_overview.png)